yarenty/quotes/src/Anonymous/README.md

 I understand why you're confused.
 You're thinking too much.
 I used to have a drinking problem.
 Now I love the stuff.
 You will survive living with what's essential, but you'll thrive living with what adds value.
+Today is the tomorrow that you were worried yesterday.
+What's your excuse now?